orcchg/Dagger2Clarify/README.md

 Engine has inject ctor.
 Car hasn't, but has an injectable field for Engine.
 Module is responsible for instantiation of Car.
 Component implementation relies on Module when a Car instance is requested, so it doesn't inject an Engine instance by itself, like it does in **direct_inject**.
 This leads to NPE when accessing engine field in Car instance.

-Version in *_fixed* package eliminates NPE by passing an Engine instance into Module for provides-method, making Dagger aware of this dependency.
+Sample **module_dependency** (or version in *_fixed* package) eliminates NPE by passing an Engine instance into Module for provides-method, making Dagger aware of this dependency.
 Note, how DaggerCarComponent implementation has changed.

 Another way to satisfy dependency on Engine of Car is to use members-injection method in Component, like shown in **component_inject**.